-5-Prescribed officers
+4-Prescribed officers

-- (1) The Manager and each port manager are prescribed officers for the purposes of sections 8(2) and 18(2) of the Act. - (2) For the purposes of sections 13(3) and (4) and 23(5) and (6) of the Act, the Manager is a prescribed officer. - (3) For the purposes of section 18(6), (7), (8) and (9) of the Act, the Manager is a prescribed officer.
+- (1) The State Marine Pollution Controller and each port manager are prescribed officers for the purposes of sections 8(2) and 18(2) of the Act. - (2) For the purposes of sections 13(3) and (4) and 23(5) and (6) of the Act, the State Marine Pollution Controller is a prescribed officer. - (3) For the purposes of section 18(6), (7), (8) and (9) of the Act, the State Marine Pollution Controller is a prescribed officer.

-6-Oil record book
+5-Oil record book

-- (1) An oil tanker to which section 11 of the Act applies must carry an oil record book in the form set out in Part I and the form set out in Part II of Appendix III to Annex I of the 1978 Protocol as in force at the relevant commencement date. - (2) A ship (other than an oil tanker) to which section 11 of the Act applies must carry an oil record book in the form set out in Part I of Appendix III to Annex I of the 1978 Protocol as in force at the relevant commencement date.
+- (1) An oil tanker to which section 11 of the Act applies must carry- - (a) an oil record book in the form set out in Part I of Appendix III to Annex I of the 1978 Protocol; and - (b) an oil record book in the form set out in Part II of Appendix III to Annex I of the 1978 Protocol.

+(2) A ship (other than an oil tanker) to which section 11 of the Act applies must carry an oil record book in the form set out in Part I of Appendix III to Annex I of the 1978 Protocol.

-7-Matters to be recorded in an oil record book
+6-Matters to be recorded in an oil record book

-- (1) For the purposes of section 11(5) of the Act- - (a) each of the following operations (being a machinery space operation) is a prescribed operation in relation to a ship (including an oil tanker):

-- (i) the ballasting or cleaning of an oil fuel tank; - (ii) a discharge of dirty ballast or cleaning water from an oil fuel tank; - (iii) a disposal of oil residues (sludge); - (iv) a discharge overboard or other disposal of bilge water that has accumulated in any machinery space; and - (b) each of the following operations (being a cargo or a ballast operation) is a prescribed operation in relation to an oil tanker: - (i) the loading of oil cargo; - (ii) an internal transfer of oil cargo during a voyage or in port; - (iii) the unloading of oil cargo; - (iv) the ballasting of a cargo tank or a dedicated clean ballast tank; - (v) the cleaning of a cargo tank (including crude oil washing); - (vi) a discharge of ballast from a tank other than a segregated ballast tank; - (vii) a discharge of water from a slop tank; - (viii) the closing, after an operation referred to in subparagraph (vii), of all applicable valves or similar devices; - (ix) the closing, after an operation referred to in subparagraph (vii), of valves necessary for the isolation of a dedicated clean ballast tank from cargo and stripping lines; - (x) a disposal of residues. - (2) For the purposes of section 11(5) of the Act, each of the following occurrences is a prescribed occurrence in relation to a ship (including an oil tanker): - (a) the discharge into the sea of oil or an oily mixture from the ship for the purpose of- - (i) securing the safety of the ship; or - (ii) saving life at sea; - (b) the discharge into the sea of oil or an oily mixture in consequence of damage to the ship or its equipment; - (c) the discharge into the sea of substances containing oil for the purpose of combating specific pollution incidents; - (d) the failure of the ship's oil discharge monitoring and control system; - (e) the discharge into the sea of oil or an oily mixture, being- - (i) a discharge for an exceptional purpose other than a purpose referred to in paragraph (a) or (c); or - (ii) an accidental discharge other than a discharge referred to in paragraph (b).
+- (1) For the purposes of section 11(5) of the Act- - (a) each of the following operations (being a machinery space operation) is a prescribed operation in relation to a ship (including an oil tanker): - (i) the ballasting or cleaning of an oil fuel tank; - (ii) a discharge of dirty ballast or cleaning water from an oil fuel tank; - (iii) a disposal of oil residues (sludge); - (iv) a discharge overboard or other disposal of bilge water that has accumulated in any machinery space; and - (b) each of the following operations (being a cargo or a ballast operation) is a prescribed operation in relation to an oil tanker: - (i) the loading of oil cargo; - (ii) an internal transfer of oil cargo during a voyage or in port; - (iii) the unloading of oil cargo; - (iv) the ballasting of a cargo tank or a dedicated clean ballast tank; - (v) the cleaning of a cargo tank (including crude oil washing); - (vi) a discharge of ballast from a tank other than a segregated ballast tank: - (vii) a discharge of water from a slop tank; - (viii) the closing, after an operation referred to in subparagraph (vii), of all applicable valves or similar devices; - (ix) the closing, after an operation referred to in subparagraph (vii), of valves necessary for the isolation of a dedicated clean ballast tank from cargo and stripping lines; - (x) a disposal of residues. - (2) For the purposes of section 11(5) of the Act, each of the following occurrences is a prescribed occurrence in relation to a ship (including an oil tanker): - (a) the discharge into the sea of oil or an oily mixture from the ship for the purpose of- - (i) securing the safety of the ship; or - (ii) saving life at sea; - (b) the discharge into the sea of oil or an oily mixture in consequence of damage to the ship or its equipment; - (c) the discharge into the sea of substances containing oil for the purpose of combating specific pollution incidents; - (d) the failure of the ship's oil discharge monitoring and control system;

+- (e) the discharge into the sea of oil or an oily mixture, being- - (i) a discharge for an exceptional purpose other than a purpose referred to in paragraph (a) or (c); or - (ii) an accidental discharge other than a discharge referred to in paragraph (b).

-8-Cargo record book
+7-Cargo record book